Click on the options below to access clear and concise factsheets on business and personal issues.

 What about the CGT position?

 Where shares are sold more than three years after the date on which they are issued then any resulting gain is free of CGT.
-Shares sold within three years would be chargeable but may qualify for Entrepreneurs’ Relief if the various conditions are met.
+Shares sold within three years would be chargeable but may qualify for Entrepreneurs’ Relief (ER) if the various conditions are met.

 Where a disposal is exempt for gains purposes, this would normally mean that a loss would not be allowable for CGT purposes, but an allowable loss is available under the scheme.
 Where SEIS income tax relief has been obtained and is not withdrawn then the capital loss is reduced so that tax relief is not duplicated.

-Murat invested £25,000 in SEIS in 2012/13 for which he received £12,500 relief against his income tax liability of £35,000.
+Murat invested £25,000 in the SEIS in 2014/15 for which he received £12,500 relief against his income tax liability of £35,000.
 If 4 years later the company is unsuccessful and is liquidated with no value returned to the shareholders then his allowable capital loss will be £12,500 being the amount invested of £25,000 less the income tax relief obtained of £12,500.

 Clearly investors will hope that they are not in a capital loss position but where this does happen, the allowable loss qualifies for relief against either gains or income.
-The facility to use a capital loss against income is only available in certain specified circumstances which include a capital loss on SEIS.
+The facility to use a capital loss against income is only available in certain specified circumstances which include a capital loss on the SEIS.
 It can be used in the year of the loss and/or the preceding year to relieve net income and can therefore potentially save tax at the individual’s highest rate of tax.

 A bonus exemption